khaled196/project-1-report/paper.md

 # Discussion

 The working group concluded that there is ample scope for logic programming in bioinformatics.
-Future work inludes expansion of accessing semantic web databases using SPARQLProg, expanding the BioLink model, and adding dynamic SPARQL support to miniKanren.
+Future work includes expansion of accessing semantic web databases using SPARQLProg, expanding the BioLink model, and adding dynamic SPARQL support to miniKanren.